African American Museums

 The Birmingham Civil Rights Institute takes its visitors on one of this nation’s most significant journeys by capturing the spirit and courage of countless individuals who, during the 1950’s and 1960’s, dared to confront the bigotry and racial discrimination of American society.

-The mission of the Black History Resource Center in Alexandria, Virginia, is to enrich the lives of Alexandria’s residents and visitors, to foster tolerance and understanding among all cultures and to stimulate appreciation for the diversity of the African American experience.
+The mission of the Alexandria Black History Museum in Alexandria, Virginia, is to enrich the lives of Alexandria’s residents and visitors, to foster tolerance and understanding among all cultures and to stimulate appreciation for the diversity of the African American experience.

 Located in the heart of Boston’s Beacon Hill neighborhood, the site includes 15 pre-Civil War structures relating to the history of Boston’s 19th century African-American community, including the African Meeting House, the oldest standing African-American church in the United States.